The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Tried this recipe?

 Use the Ripest Tomatoes: Gazpacho is only as good as its tomatoes.
-In-season, vine-ripened tomatoes give you the deepest flavour.
+In-season, vine-ripened tomatoes give you the deepest flavor.
 Out of season, quality canned San Marzano tomatoes work surprisingly well.

-Room Temperature Matters: Leave your vegetables out for 20–30 minutes before blending.
-Cold produce doesn’t release flavours as readily and creates a muted soup.
+Room Temperature Matters: Leave your vegetables out for 20 to 30 minutes before blending.
+Cold produce doesn’t release flavors as readily and creates a muted soup.
 Room-temperature ingredients blend smoother and taste brighter.

 Don’t Skip the Sherry Vinegar: Regular red wine vinegar works in a pinch, but sherry vinegar gives gazpacho its distinctive Andalusian character.
 Just a tablespoon transforms the entire bowl.

-Control Your Texture: For a silky-smooth gazpacho, blend for 2–3 minutes and strain through a fine mesh sieve.
+Control Your Texture: For a silky-smooth gazpacho, blend for 2 to 3 minutes and strain through a fine mesh sieve.
 For a chunkier, more rustic version, pulse briefly and leave some texture.

-Let It Rest Overnight: Gazpacho develops much deeper flavour after 8–12 hours in the fridge.
-Make it the night before and the flavours meld beautifully.
+Let It Rest Overnight: Gazpacho develops much deeper flavor after 8 to 12 hours in the fridge.
+Make it the night before and the flavors meld beautifully.

 Garnish at Service: Save your best olive oil, fresh herbs, and any diced vegetables for finishing.
 These bright touches make the difference between good gazpacho and restaurant-quality gazpacho.